Lumecca IPL Photofacial

-What are the Indications of the Lumecca IPL Facial?
+What are the Indications for a Lumecca IPL ?

-You should consider Lumecca IPL therapy if you suffer from skin discolorations and imperfections such as chronic facial redness, visible blood vessels, sun damage, and brown spots on the face, neck, chest, and/or hands.
+You should consider a Lumecca IPL treatment if you suffer from skin discolorations and imperfections such as chronic facial redness, visible blood vessels, sun damage, and brown spots on the face, neck, chest, and/or hands.

-What is the recovery time for the Lumecca IPL?
+What is the recovery time for the Lumecca ?

-There is minimal to no downtime with the Lumecca IPL treatments, and patients are able to apply makeup directly following the procedure and immediately return to normal activities.
+There is minimal to no downtime with the Lumecca IPL Photofacial.
+Patients may apply makeup directly following the procedure and immediately return to normal activities.
 It is important to use a high SPF sunscreen on all treated areas following the procedure.

-Are there risks or side effects with the Lumecca IPL?
+Are there risks or side effects with an IPL treatment ?

 You should expect some temporary redness and in some cases slight bruising, though these will quickly disappear.
 Lumecca IPL treatments carry very little risk and minimal side effects.

-Dr. Vallecillos typically recommends an initial package of 3-5 photorejuvenation treatments.
+For best results, I typically recommend an initial package of 3-5 photorejuvenation treatments.
 The procedures are performed at 3-4 week intervals.
 This generally produces marked improvements in the appearance of the skin, with low risk.
 Once a baseline is established, maintenance treatments may be recommended for optimal results.
 Most patients should undergo treatments every 4-6 months thereafter to maintain optimal results.

-Doctor Vallecillos may suggest an ancillary skincare regimen to optimize results.
+Additionally, an ancillary skincare regimen to optimize results may be recommended following the IPL treatments.
 For example, an alpha hydroxy acid skin peel may be recommended at two weeks following the ‘photofacial’ procedure.
 This acts to clear the skin by increasing cell turnover of remaining skin debris not removed by simple exfoliation.
 The result is improved skin tone and greater confluence.
-Other ancillary skincare procedures may include a bleaching regimen, initiation of Retinol and pharmaceautical-grade Vitamin C cream.
+Other ancillary skincare procedures may include an Illuminate bleaching regimen, initiation of SkinTite tretinoin and pharmaceautical-grade CBE Serum with Ferulic Acid.

 Remember, IPL will not improve wrinkles or tighten skin.